zotonic/zotonic/doc/manuals/cookbook/frontend-contactform.rst

   <h1>Contact page</h1>
   {% endblock %}

-Now we have this, let's try to see if it loads.
+Now we have this, let’s try to see if it loads.
 Flush the Zotonic cache (to refresh the URL dispatchers) by going to "modules" -> "rescan modules" in the admin.
 Now, point your browser to http://yoursite:8000/contact.
 This should show the contact page with the